wercker/DEPRECATED-box-python/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Changelog
+## 0.0.11
+- force pip for python 2.7 to be deafult

 ## 0.0.10
 - switch for default pip (python 2.7 one or 3.2)